sanchi-g/Library-management-system/README.md

 SQL Queries

-1. to show all Available books
+1. To show all Available books
-2. to show details of books currently issued
+2. To show details of books currently issued
-3. to List all books with their availability status 4.To Show how many books each customer has issued
+3. To List all books with their availability status
+4. To Show how many books each customer has issued

 ---